NainikaSai09/recipe-time-analysis/README.md

 5. **Removing extreme outliers in `minutes`**

    The `minutes` column contains a few unrealistically large values (e.g., recipes recorded as taking tens of thousands of minutes).
 These are likely data entry errors or artifacts of scraping, and they strongly distort visualizations and inflate error metrics like RMSE.
 To obtain a more realistic and stable dataset, I restricted the data to recipes with preparation times between the **5th and 95th percentiles** of `minutes`.
 This keeps the vast majority of plausible cooking times while trimming extreme outliers that do not reflect typical user experience.

-Overall, these steps produce a cleaner, more interpretable recipe-level dataset that better reflects how the data arise on Food.com and supports meaningful exploratory analysis and modeling.

 The cleaned dataframe ended up with 83782 rows and 19 columns.
 Because the full dataset contains many columns, I display only the most relevant ones for readability.Below is the head of the cleaned `recipes` DataFrame used for the rest of the analysis (scroll right to view more columns):